COVID-19 Hospitalizations Are Surging. Where Are Hospitals Reaching Capacity?

 "When 50% of our hospital is doing COVID, it means the hospital is overloaded.
 It means that other services in that hospital are being delayed," says Mokdad.
 "The hospital becomes a nightmare."

 Health care workers are pushed to their limits and are required to treat more patients at the same time.
-Hospitals can construct makeshift field hospitals to add to their capacity like Wisconsin, but those can be logistically challenging and still require health care workers to staff the beds.
+Hospitals can construct makeshift field hospitals to add to their capacity, but those can be logistically challenging and still require health care workers to staff the beds.

 In Wisconsin, COVID-19 patients account for 17% of all hospitalizations, and many hospitals are warning that they are at or near capacity.